-- 2.39 "Specified Employee" has the meaning ascribed to such term pursuant to Section 409A of the Code and the regulations promulgated thereunder. - 2.40 "Stock Appreciation Right" or "SAR" means a stock appreciation right granted under Sections 6, 8 or 10 of the Plan that entitles the holder to receive, with respect to each Share encompassed by the exercise of such SAR, the amount determined by the Committee and specified in an Award Agreement.
-In the absence of such a determination, the holder shall be entitled to receive, with respect to each Share encompassed by the exercise of such SAR, the excess of the Fair Market Value of such Share on the date of exercise over the Grant Price. - 2.41 "Subsidiary" means any Person (other than the Company) of which 50% or more of its voting power or its equity securities or equity interest is owned directly or indirectly by the Company. - 2.42 "Substitute Awards" means Awards granted solely in assumption of, or in substitution for, outstanding awards previously granted by a company acquired by the Company or with which the Company combines.
+2.38 "Specified Employee" has the meaning ascribed to such term pursuant to Section 409A of the Code and the regulations promulgated thereunder.

+2.39 "Stock Appreciation Right" or "SAR" means a stock appreciation right granted under Sections 6, 8 or 10 of the Plan that entitles the holder to receive, with respect to each Share encompassed by the exercise of such SAR, the amount determined by the Committee and specified in an Award Agreement.
+In the absence of such a determination, the holder shall be entitled to receive, with respect to each Share encompassed by the exercise of the Fair Market Value of such Share on the date of exercise over the Grant Price.

+2.40 "Subsidiary" means any Person (other than the Company) of which 50% or more of its voting power or its equity securities or equity interest is owned directly or indirectly by the Company.

+2.41 "Substitute Awards" means Awards granted solely in assumption of, or in substitution for, outstanding awards previously granted by a company acquired by the Company or with which the Company combines.